Camp Banning |

 Also called Fort Hill (2).
 Built by miners anticipating an Indian attack.
 Located near Lake Isabella.

-A CA Volunteer Cavalry encampment built to prevent Indians from leaving the Sebastian River Reservation for their former homes in the Owens Valley.
-Located 15 miles northeast of Keyesville on the north bank of the South Branch of the Kern River.
+A CA Volunteer Cavalry encampment for about five months, established to prevent Indians from leaving the Sebastian River Reservation for their former homes in the Owens Valley.
+Located 15 miles northeast of Keyesville, on the north bank of the South Branch of the Kern River, opposite the mouth of Kelso (Kelsey) Creek.

 Camp Sugar Loaf